trelau/AFEM/docs/source/topology.rst

 .. image:: ./resources/topology_basic5.png

-The ``SplitShapes`` tool splits arbitrary shapes with each other and in this example is used to split the box with the cylinder:
+The :class:`.SplitShapes` tool splits arbitrary shapes with each other and in this example is used to split the box with the cylinder:

 .. code-block:: python